encoredev/encore/docs/ts/develop/debug.md

 ```

 (Your process id and url will differ).

+If you don't want the application to pause on startup, you can use `encore run --debug` instead.
+This will start the application and wait for a debugger to attach, but it won't pause the application until the debugger is attached.

 ## Attach your debugger
 When your Encore application is running, it’s time to attach the debugger.
 The instructions differ depending on how you would like to debug.
 If instructions for your editor aren’t listed below, consult your editor for information on how to attach a debugger to a running process.